Markuus13/desert-falcon-tp2/README.md

 # How to run static code analyzer
 On project root run `bundle exec rubocop`.

+# How to generate docs
+on project root run `bundle exec yard`

 # How to play the Game
 On project root run `ruby desert_falcon`.